 You’re a Software as a Service (SaaS) founder who is beginning to see success.
 With a product that is seeing encouraging user adoption, your retention rates are satisfactory, and there are promising signs of revenue growth.
-However, while these first green shoots of growth are exciting, it’s also an excellent time to ask certain questions.
-How do you grow?
-What should the next level look like for your products?
-And importantly, should you hire a sales team to push on to the next frontier?
+However, while these first green shoots of growth are exciting, it’s also an excellent time to ask certain questions,like:

 Getting your product to the market-leader level in the SaaS space can be challenging.
 Competition in the space means that you need more than just an excellent product to attain success.
 You need an efficient sales team.
 After all, while a great product might sell itself, all-star marketing is the only sure way to drive new leads and expand your market base.

-For this, you need to find sales rock stars with the right skillsets.
+For this, you — or your SaaS sales leadership — need to find sales rock stars with the right skill sets.
 The ideal sales team has exceptional product knowledge and extensive market knowledge and can connect the product as the perfect solution for a prospect.

 However, finding a winning sales team is not a simple task.
 This is because the group is the primary driver of product acceptance and revenue.
 This post provides insights and tips to help you recruit the best SaaS sales team.